mp911de/logstash-gelf/src/site/markdown/examples/logback.md

 --------------
 Following settings can be used:

- * host (Mandatory): Hostname/IP-Address of the Logstasg Host
+ * host (since version 1.2.0, Mandatory): Hostname/IP-Address of the Logstash Host
     * tcp:(the host) for TCP, e.g. tcp:127.0.0.1 or tcp:some.host.com
     * udp:(the host) for UDP, e.g. udp:127.0.0.1 or udp:some.host.com
     * (the host) for UDP, e.g. 127.0.0.1 or some.host.com
- * port (Optional): Port, default 12201
+ * port (since version 1.2.0, Optional): Port, default 12201
+ * graylogHost (until version 1.1.0, Mandatory): Hostname/IP-Address of the Logstash Host
+ * graylogPort (until version 1.1.0, Optional): Port, default 12201
  * originHost (Optional): Originating Hostname, default FQDN Hostname
  * extractStackTrace (Optional): Post Stack-Trace to StackTrace field, default false
  * filterStackTrace (Optional): Perform Stack-Trace filtering (true/false), default false